 Seniors with Alzheimer’s may require assistance with meal preparation and managing other daily activities.
-Aging adults who require assistance with the tasks of daily living can benefit from reliable in-home senior care.
+Aging adults who require assistance with the tasks of daily living can benefit from reliable in-home care.
 Prescott, Arizona, families trust in Home Care Assistance to provide the high-quality care their elderly loved ones need and deserve.
 Our caregivers are trained to help seniors prevent and manage serious illnesses and encourage them to make healthier decisions as they age.

 2. Oatmeal Berry Bread Pudding

 Put blueberries, a little butter, and a single serving of oats and water in a slow cooker, then cover and cook on low heat for a few hours.
 This easy recipe gives seniors the chance to eat something healthy at their convenience.
 According to a study conducted by researchers at the University Of Cincinnati Academic Health Center and published on the Medical News Today website, blueberries are full of proanthocyanidins and anthocyanins that boost brain function and fight against Alzheimer’s disease.

 3. Shrimp and Pasta